 - To search for publications by a specific faculty member, select the database and then select the name from the Author drop down menu.

 Matt Thomson an associate professor in marketing at the Ivey Business School, Western University (Canada).
 His PhD (University of Southern California) was supervised by Debbie MacInnis and CW Park.
 He also earned degrees from Indiana University, Bloomington (MBA) and McGill University (BA).
 His primary research interests lie at the intersection of brands and relationships.
-He is an editorial board member of the Journal of Consumer Research and Journal of Consumer Psychology and a fellow at the Brands & Brand Relationships Institute.
+He is an editorial board member of the Journal of Consumer Psychology and a fellow at the Brands & Brand Relationships Institute.
 He directed the PhD program at Ivey from July 2014 to 2017.
 Before becoming an academic, he worked for the Information, Privacy and Ethics Commissioner of Alberta.

 - Marketing Management